Choose a start date

 This module is primarily designed for registered midwives.
 However, the module may be of value for antenatal educators and counsellors (e.g. NCT teachers) and other professionals interested in developing their groupwork skills.

-Octavia is a Research Fellow on the NIHR-funded REACH programme evaluating group antenatal care ('Pregnancy Circles') with Professor Christine McCourt.
+Octavia is a Research Fellow on the NIHR-funded REACH Pregnancy Programme evaluating group antenatal care ('Pregnancy Circles') with Professor Christine McCourt.
 She joined City in 2015 and also works part-time as a case-loading midwife at King's College Hospital.
-Her Masters dissertation was a mixed-methods project looking at women's experiences of morbidity associated ...
+Her Masters dissertation was a mixed-methods project looking at women's experiences of morbidity ...

 Dr Mandie Scamell is a medical anthropologist and midwife specialising in risk and the maternity services in the UK.
 Mandie joined city in 2013 having previously been part of the Florence Nightingale School of Nursing and Midwifery at Kings College London.